yangzai/zio-config/functional_scala_2020.md

  How do you actually document this config?
 Do we do that manually?
 Probably for the most time yes.
  And that documentation can quickly become old in a few days of time.
 Do you expect the user to read this big doc (automated or manual) to actually write a config.
 The answer should be No.

 ---
-## and more..

-* How do you manage multiple sources in your config?
-* How do you prioritise these sources?
-* How do you test the config logic when the source is a heavy weight?
-* In case you want to write the config back ?..

-We will cover these and a lot more..

----